 You can get into all kinds of crazy ‘geek-ing’ out about carbon layering, component groups, and aero or weight saving gadgets for your bike.
 However, the general consensus for the optimal way to upgrade your beloved bike is by acquiring a nice set of wheels.
 Durability, stiffness, lightweight, and strength are some of the key elements that go into making that decision, and nailing all those usually comes at a pretty penny.
 Spending $2000-3000 dollars isn’t unheard of these days when you start looking at the top of the line wheelsets.
 Roval creates a handful of wheels that definitely fall into that higher priced category, and I’m sure for the serious rider or racer they bring great dividends.
-The Specialized Roval Rapide SL 35 wheels are more of an entry level wheelset (coming in at an MSRP: $550), but out of the box these appear to contain some of the same high quality standards that its more expensive counterparts sport.
+The Specialized Roval Rapide SL 35 wheels are more of an entry level wheelset, but out of the box these appear to contain some of the same high quality standards that its more expensive counterparts sport.

 Initial Thoughts on the Specialized Roval Rapide SL 35 Wheelset

 This is a really nice wheelset for the average cycling enthusiast wanting to upgrade, but not break the bank.
 The Specialized Roval Rapide SL 35 are great all-around performance wheels.
 A slightly wider rim width will provide a bit of an edge through improved handling and cornering.
 Also the aerodynamic shaping of the rim and depth aids in that little bit of extra speed without sacrificing strength.
 Alloy construction is what keeps the price point in check.